CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Layer-3-Extensions.md

 mac-id                          none
 [address]    192.168.10.100/24  192.168.10.100/24
 state        up                 up
-cumulus@leaf04:mgmt:~$
 ```
 </div>
 <br>

-Verify EVPN Type-5 routes from the perspective of the ingress PE (leaf03) for the end host *192.168.1.10* connected to leaf01 and leaf02:
+To verify EVPN type-5 routes at the ingress PE (leaf03) for the end host *192.168.1.10*, which is connected to leaf01 and leaf02:

 <div class=scroll>